jenkinsci/envinject-plugin/README.md

 [Envfile Plugin](https://plugins.jenkins.io/envfile) plugins which are currently deprecated.

 * Note 1: The EnvInject plugin automatically migrates the Jobs configuration from these plugins.
 The setenv and/or the envfile plugins can be deleted from your plugin list.
-* Note 2: Master and agents are managed.
+* Note 2: Controller and agents are managed.

 ## Known limitations